 Comparing and pricing technology solutions for your law firm is a complex process, particularly when you are considering very different models.

-Onsite IT is a familiar solution for many law practices, yet more and more Canadian firms are moving to Cloud IT to stabilize their costs.
+Onsite IT is a familiar solution for many law practices, yet more and more Canadian firms are moving to a Private Cloud to stabilize their costs.
 Because there are fundamental differences in how these services are delivered, it can be quite difficult to achieve an accurate comparison.

 To assist you with this process, we’ve broken down the system and service elements of the two solutions.